raghav1674/java_practice/JAVA BASICS/DATATYPES.md

 - REFERENCE VARIABLES.

-IMPORTANT NOTE: The non-primitive data types are always teh reference variables and the [] with any type of data type is a reference variable.
+IMPORTANT NOTE: The non-primitive data types are always the reference variables and the [] with any type of data type is a reference variable.

 JAVA do not support narrowing of the datatypes as there is loss of some data.
 In order to do narrowing we have to typecast it.

-- float x =10.0f; // error as bydeafult decimal values are double to tell it is float either typecast or type 'f' as suffix
+- float x =10.0f; // error as by deafult decimal values are double to tell it is float either typecast or type 'f' as suffix

 - int y=x; // error narrowing